mjmcgrath2010/shopify-widget/README.md

      - css, js, and html must be in seperate files

  - CSS
-     - css is written in Sass
+     - Sass
+     - Install:
+          -
      - Steps
          1. Create or use scss file
          2. Install sass if not present `http://sass-lang.com/install`